04 Jun Karate Palm Beach Gardens

 There are basic human needs and our kids karate in Palm Beach Gardens program strives to meet them.
 We intentionally understand these human needs and apply them our our karate classes daily.

 For example, every child wants to fit in and feel part of a group.
-In our school, kids wear the same uniform and are placed in classes that are specifically for their age level and skill level.
-Also, we create many opportunities for students to engage each other to create bonds and friendship.
+In our school, kids wear the same uniform and are placed in classes that are specifically for their age and skill level.
+Also, we create opportunities in class for students to engage each other to create bonds and friendship.

 Additionally, everyone wants to feel special and stand out.
 Every student at Rising Sun has ample times where they are spotlighted and highlighted.
-We use the spotlighting technique to show-off kids that give great effort, improve and using excellent technique.
+We use the spotlighting method to show-off kids that give great effort, improve and use excellent technique.
 Therefore, our students are consistently built up in self-esteem and confidence.

 Moreover, everyone desires a need for certainty.
 We all have a need to familiarity and routine.
 At Rising Sun we stress structure into everything we do.
 From how we bow in at the floor, put away shoes, walk on the mat to starting class!

-For kids karate in Palm Beach Gardens it is essential that kids feel a comfort level in knowing what is expected.
-Thus, our consistent schedule and class routine provides the structure that kids need to thrive.
+For kids karate in Palm Beach Gardens it is imperative that kids feel a comfort level in knowing what is expected.
+Thus, our consistent schedule and class routine provides the structure that kids need to excel.